nakim97/sudokugame/README.md

 # Sudoku

 An implementation of a NP-complete puzzle, Sudoku, that allows players to play the game and have their board solution verified.
-Implements backtracking to solve the sudoku puzzle and allow for users to verify their board.
+Implements backtracking algorithm to solve the sudoku puzzle and allow for users to verify their board.

 ## Instructions on how to run the program
 - You can run this project by clicking this demo link: https://skim-sudoku.netlify.app/